Intracellular Measurement-Informed Multiscale Modeling for Scalable iPSC Manufacturing: Experiment Results and Discussion

 The growth characterization of the Static Pyruvate cultures was compared to the Historic Static cultures \citep{Odenwelder2021} as well as Aggregate cultures in standard E8 Flex media.
 Figs.~\ref{fig:metabolite_con_rate_1} and \ref{fig:metabolite_con_rate_2} compare the growth and metabolic profiles of these three experimental setups.
 The initial glucose, glutamine, and pyruvate concentration for Static Pyruvate cultures were significantly higher than that used for the Historic Static cultures and Aggregate cultures, and the high lactate conditions were also significantly higher for the Static Pyruvate cultures.
 Interestingly, the growth rates for all culture conditions were similar; however, the glucose consumption rate was significantly lower for the Static Pyruvate cultures due to the presence of pyruvate.

 Additionally, glutamine consumption and glutamate production ratio were significantly lower for the Static Pyruvate cultures, which may also be due to pyruvate inhibition \citep{Yang2014}.
-Alanine production was higher for the Static Pyruvate Cultures compared to the Historic Static cultures and Aggregate cultures, likely due to direct alanine synthesis from pyruvate; see Fig. \ref{fig:metabolic_network}.
+Alanine production was higher for the Static Pyruvate Cultures compared to the Historic Static cultures and Aggregate cultures, likely due to direct alanine synthesis from pyruvate.
 Several amino acids exhibited reduced consumption rates in Static Pyruvate Cultures compared with Historic Static Cultures.
 In general, amino acid inhibition mechanisms due to high pyruvate concentration have not been systematically studied in the literature and require further investigation.

 Furthermore, lower glucose consumption and lactate production were observed in aggregate cultures, likely due to lower oxygen availability throughout the aggregates \citep{wu2014oxygen,manstein2021high}.
-In the present study, oxygen transport was not explicitly modeled because dissolved oxygen levels were maintained within a non-limiting range in the bulk medium, and the available experimental data were insufficient to resolve intra-aggregate oxygen gradients required for reliable parameterization.
+In the present study, oxygen transport was incorporated into the reaction-diffusion framework; however, oxygen-specific transport parameters were not independently calibrated because dissolved oxygen measurements within aggregates were unavailable.
 Glutamine consumption was also lower in aggregate cultures compared with historic static cultures, while glutamate production was reduced and more similar to that observed in static pyruvate cultures.
 One possible reason is the inhibitory effect of pyruvate on glutamine utilization \citep{Yang2014}.
-Finally, ammonia production was similar across all three culture conditions, potentially due to counterbalancing effects of reduced glutamine consumption and glutamate production; see $V_{12}$ in Fig.~\ref{fig:metabolic_network}.
+Finally, ammonia production was similar across all three culture conditions, potentially due to counterbalancing effects of reduced glutamine consumption and glutamate production.